 | Couple sharing data | Hotspot for two phones | High plan |

-Since you won't be glued to your screen in such a paradise, go for a fitted plan and top up in a minute if you run short.
+Since you won't be glued to your screen in such a paradise, go for a modest plan and top up in a minute if you run out.
 There's no need to overdo the gigabytes just in case.

-Installation is best done at home, with Wi-Fi, before you board the plane.
+Installation is best done at home, with Wi-Fi, before you catch your flight.
 It's a quick process that only needs to be done once and works the same on iPhone and Android.

-- Purchase the plan and instantly receive the QR code by email.
+- Purchase the plan and receive the QR code by email instantly.

 - Go to Settings > Mobile Data > Add eSIM and scan the QR.